 Remission did not restore who I was before I got sick.
 It gave me someone more deliberate.

 This framework gives designers and their managers a shared vocabulary for strengths-based career development.
-It supports individuals in identifying where they generate the most value, and helps managers have more specific conversations about growth — moving past generic feedback toward something actionable.
+It supports individuals in identifying where they generate the most value, and helps managers have more specific conversations about growth.

 Most designers lead with one or two archetypes.
-The goal isn't to be all eight — it's to understand your primary orientation and know when a project calls for a different mode.
+The goal is to understand your primary orientation.

 Each archetype represents a distinct orientation toward design work.
 Designers are responsible for charting their own growth; managers are expected to understand each person's strengths and provide ongoing feedback.
 Growth paths should be flexible and acknowledge individual uniqueness.